causalens/dara/docs/quickstart.md

 poetry add dara-core --extras all
 ```

-You can follow the [User Guide](./getting-started/whats-dara) for other options on how to install the packages and create your first app.
+You can follow the User Guide's [Local Development instructions](./getting-started/local-setup.mdx) for other options on how to install the packages and create your first app.

 ## Your App's Configuration